Blonde on the Tracks

 Blonde on the Tracks is the debut studio album by Australian singer-songwriter Emma Swift and was released August 14, 2020 by Tiny Ghost Records.
-The album consists of Bob Dylan covers and recorded between 2017 and 2020 in Nashville, Tennessee, the album was produced by Wilco's Pat Sansone and featured a number of well-known Nashville musicians as Swift's backing band, including British guitarist Robyn Hitchcock, Swift's partner.
+The album consists of Bob Dylan covers and was recorded between 2017 and 2020 in Nashville, Tennessee, the album was produced by Wilco's Pat Sansone and featured a number of well-known Nashville musicians as Swift's backing band, including British guitarist Robyn Hitchcock, Swift's partner.

 Swift said "The idea for the album came about during a long depressive phase, the kind where it's hard to get out of bed and get dressed and present to the world as a high-functioning human.
 I was lost on all fronts no doubt, but especially creatively.
 I've never been a prolific writer, but this period was especially wordless.
 Sad, listless and desperate, I began singing Bob Dylan songs as a way to have something to wake up for.
 Interpreting other people's emotions is how I learned to sing and I've always enjoyed hearing Dylan's songs from a female perspective.
 You can learn a lot about melody and feeling by the way a singer chooses to interpret someone else's song."

 Five singles were released from the album across 2020, all with animated video clips.